NoahShore/City_Green_Sapce_and_Health/README.md

 2.	mental health conditions, and
 3.	adhere to regular health check-ups.

-Summary / Findings

-Paste visualizations here ......

-## Technical Details:
-The aim of this project is to combine the skills acquired in different programming languages and storytelling skills to create an interactive dashboard.
-The dashboard includes different visualizations representing the data gathered, cleaned, and analyzed to illustrate the impacts of health as it relates to available and accessible outdoor green spaces.
-Programs Used
-SQL alchemy was used to clean the datasets
-SQL was used to create a database with the cvs files with the data utilized and to show that it ran properly (screenshots attached).
-CSS was used to style our HTML document
-HTML/json was used to create the interactive dashboard and visualizations for the project using d3 and leaftlet

 ### Study:
-        Based on Year 2017
+        Based for Year 2017 data
         Explored 100 USA Cities
         For Health conditions:
             Obesity.
 Age Group Adults >=18 years
             Mental Health not good for >=14 days.
 Age Group Adults >=18 years Visits to Doctor for Routine Check-ups.
 Age Group Adults >=18 years

-### Summary / Findings:
+### Summary:

         Assumptions: Healthier populations use the city parks more perhaps due to conveniance, work schedules, lifestyles, safer environments, their ages, ......

         Paste visualizations here ......brief story of visualization....what the cdc value means, and what does the Park Score Rank mean.
+Summary / Findings

+Paste visualizations here ......

 ### CONCLUSION:

 ### NEXT STEPS:

 ## TECHNICAL DETAILS: